Roundups

 While the amount of protein per serving is one of the lowest I've seen, Milk Dust does have 100% of the RDI for folate, as well as 74% RDI for vitamin B12 and 30% RDI of iron.

-In addition, Milk Dust lactation protein powder is a little more pricey at $59 per container and it's only available online.
+While it's not as expensive as Majka, Milk Dust lactation protein powder is still a little more pricey at $34/pound and it's only available online.

 If you choose to try Milk Dust, be sure to check out my recipe for Vanilla Almond Granola that uses their protein powder.